Sigil-Ebook/Sigil/README.txt

 The installer directory contains the files needed to produce a binary installer for Windows and Linux.

+The manual directory contains the manual in reStructuredText format, designed to be preprocessed with Sphinx.

 The INSTALL.txt file contains information on building Sigil from source code (and installing it on Linux machines).